Exemption Basics

 Bankruptcy Exemptions: Your Property in Bankruptcy

-Learn how bankruptcy exemptions protect your property and assets in Chapter 7 and Chapter 13 bankruptcy, when you can use state and federal bankruptcy exemptions, and what will happen if the bankruptcy trustee or a creditor objects to an exemption.
+Learn how to protect property in Chapters 7 and 13 using state and federal bankruptcy exemptions, and what will happen if the bankruptcy trustee or a creditor objects to an exemption claim.

 -

-Find out if you can use the federal bankruptcy exemptions and what property they protect.
+Find out if your state allows you to use the federal bankruptcy exemptions in Chapters 7 and 13, and if so, the type and amount of property you can protect.

 Particular Types of Exemptions